Salvatore Cordileone: Abortion

-In April 2022, Cordileone warned Pelosi, a Catholic resident of San Francisco, that he would prohibit her from receiving the eucharist within the archdiocese unless she repudiated her support of abortion rights for women.
+In April 2022, Cordileone warned Pelosi, a Catholic resident of San Francisco, that he would prohibit her from receiving the Eucharist within the archdiocese unless she repudiated her support of legal abortion.
 He stated, "A Catholic legislator who supported procured abortion, after knowing the teaching of the Church, commits a manifestly grave sin which is a cause of most serious scandal to others."
 In May 2022, Cordileone notified Pelosi and publicly announced that he took that action.

-Cordileone's action against Pelosi came following the May 2022 Supreme Court leak suggesting that it might overturn its 1973 Roe v.
+Cordileone's action against Pelosi came following the May 2022 Supreme Court leak, suggesting that it might overturn its 1973 Roe v.
 Wade decision legalizing abortion nationwide.
-It was also expected that Congressional Democrats would attempt to codify abortion rights nationwide.
-Cordileone had previously objected to Pelosi in 2021 calling herself as a "devout Catholic" during a news conference.
-Cordileone claimed that Pelosi has refused to communicate with him since her decision to support the Women's Health Protection Act in September 2021.
-Also in May 2022, he supported denying the eucharist to US President Joe Biden, himself a Catholic, based on his support for abortion rights.
+It was also expected that congressional Democrats would attempt to codify legal abortion nationwide.
+Cordileone had previously objected to Pelosi in 2021, when she referred to herself as a "devout Catholic" during a news conference.
+Cordileone claimed that Pelosi has refused to communicate with him after she decided to support the Women's Health Protection Act in September 2021.
+Also in May 2022, he supported denying the Eucharist to US President Joe Biden, himself a Catholic, based on his support for legal abortion.